KhaNerd1/multi-rag-chat/README.md

 ---

-## Notes

-- Vector stores are saved in the `collections/` directory
-- Chat memory and file indexes are not persisted across restarts unless explicitly saved
-- No file or data leaves your machine; the entire app is local

----

 ## Sample File Included

 The repository includes a sample PDF file:

-- `restaurant_qna.pdf` – A sample document containing restaurant-related questions and answers.
+- `Resturaunt Q&A.pdf` – A sample document containing restaurant-related questions and answers.
 You can upload this file to a new collection and start chatting with it immediately to test the system.

----

----

-## License

-This project is licensed under the MIT License.